Symmetries and zero modes in sample path large deviations

 Situations where degenerate families of instantons exist are in fact far from pathological.
 Importantly, many stochastic dynamical systems, in particular stochastic partial differential equations (SPDEs) motivated from physics, possess certain \textit{symmetries}, such that the equations of motion are invariant e.g.\ under translations, rotations, Galilei transformations and so forth.
 If, in addition to the SDE itself, the observable whose statistics are computed has the same symmetries, then it is possible to search for unique minimizers or instantons of the large deviation minimization problem obeying the same symmetry.
 Generically, however, the global minimum will not be attained this way, but instead the true minimizer will \textit{break the symmetry} and hence be comprised of a family of equivalent possible solutions related by the symmetry group of the system.
 Of particular interest is the case of a dynamical phase transition, where this symmetry breaking happens spontaneously with the extremeness of the rare event under consideration as the control parameter.
 Relevant examples of this phenomenon in the context of sample path LDT include the one-dimensional Kardar-Parisi-Zhang (KPZ) equation~\cite{janas-kamenev-meerson:2016,krajenbrink-doussal:2017,smith-kamenev-meerson:2018,hartmann-meerson-sasorov:2021} for the surface height at one point in space and with two-sided Brownian motion initial condition (leading to discrete mirror symmetry breaking), the two-dimensional~\cite{falkovich-lebedev:2011} and three-dimensional~\cite{schorlepp-etal:2022} incompressible Navier-Stokes equations and a Lagrangian turbulence model~\cite{alqahtani-grafke-grigorio:2021} (all with rotational symmetry breaking).
-In all of these cases, due to the underlying symmetries, it turns out that it suffices to integrate a single Riccati equation, corresponding to a single reduced functional determinant evaluation, which thereby allows for a generalization of earlier results~\cite{schorlepp-grafke-grauer:2021,grafke-schaefer-vanden-eijnden:2021,ferre-grafke:2021,bouchet-reygner:2021} without increasing the computational costs.
+In all of these cases, due to the underlying symmetries, it turns out that it suffices to integrate a single Riccati equation, corresponding to a single reduced functional determinant evaluation, which thereby allows for a generalization of earlier results~\cite{schorlepp-grafke-grauer:2021,grafke-schaefer-vanden-eijnden:2021,ferre-grafke:2021,bouchet-reygner:2022} without increasing the computational costs.
 In addition to the examples listed above, further systems where the methods and results of this paper could be applied are those within the scope of the macroscopic fluctuation theory~\cite{bertini-etal:2015}, e.g.\ the Kipnis-Marchioro-Presutti model on a ring where a dynamical phase transition for the current due to translational symmetry breaking is known to occur~\cite{hurtado-garrido:2011,zarfaty-meerson:2016}.\\